 According to Leni’s Law, patients with the following conditions can use CBD:

 Alabama does not require patients to submit a formal application to become eligible for CBD.
 Instead, a person receives a diagnosis from their doctor, and the physician provides them with CBD.
-They cannot get CBD medicine from a source other than their doctor.
+They cannot get CBD medicine from a source other than their doctor, such as an Alabama dispensary.
 The patient may use their diagnosis as an affirmative defense against any charges for CBD possession and use.